mmmmermmmm1/slam-ransomware-builder/README.md

 >download slam ransomware builder installer and click the corresponding buttons, it is important that while you have the program installed you deactivate the antivirus or create an exception in the C:\slam_ransomware_builder folder.

+## how to update?
+>just download the last version, open the installer, click uninstall button and then the install button.

 ## Images
 #### main form
 ![](https://i.imgur.com/irSDr3W.png)